Mission and Strategic Plan

 - Community Building and Networking - Expanded and targeted training opportunities for career development and building professional skills that take into account the varying audiences, constituencies, and geographic regions being served.

-- Diversity - Continued commitment and robust programming to address the professional development needs of women and underrepresented minorities.
+- Diversity and Inclusion - Continued commitment and robust programming to address the professional development needs of all audiences (see Diversity and Inclusion Strategy).

 - Ethics and Responsible Conduct - Activities that seek to impart ethical practices and responsible conduct within the neuroscience community.